kevindees/travis-ci-wordpress/README.md

 }
 ```

-If you are running tests from the guest machine, Homestead, you do not need to do this.
+If you are running tests on the guest machine, Homestead, you do not need to do this.

 # Circle CI
-If you need help with Circle CI this is a greate resource http://blog.wppusher.com/continuous-integration-with-wordpress-and-circleci/
+If you need help with Circle CI this is a great resource http://blog.wppusher.com/continuous-integration-with-wordpress-and-circleci/